Shuvamrauniyar/Puzzle-Quiz-project/README.md

 # Puzzle Quiz game:
 ## Overview:
-- This is an fullstack web app where user can play puzzle like quiz game where his main target is to score highest score throughout the game.
+- This is a fullstack web app where user can play puzzle like quiz game where his main target is to score highest score throughout the game.

 ## Features:
 - A login/signup page.